crappy-coder/astrid/README.md

 ## Building

+First install dependencies:

+`npm install`

-There is a debug build you can run for development:
+Then there is a debug build you can run for development currently:

 `npm run build:debug`